Marion Greeves

-Marion Greeves, MBE (née Cadbury; 18 July 1894 – 4 July 1979) was a British politician who was the first of only two female members of the Senate of Northern Ireland, having been elected to serve as an independent member on 20 June 1950, retiring on 10 June 1969.
+Marion Greeves, MBE (née Cadbury; 18 July 1894 – 4 July 1979) was a British politician who was the first of only two female members of the Senate of Northern Ireland.
+She was elected to serve as an independent member on 20 June 1950, retiring on 10 June 1969.
 Greeves was awarded an MBE in 1947, mostly for her work with the Women’s Voluntary Service (WVS).
 She was also Chief Commissioner of Girl Guides in Ulster.
 In 1957 she received the Silver Fish Award, Girl Guiding’s highest adult honour.

 Personal life

 Born Marion “Molly” Janet Cadbury in England, Greeves was the daughter of George Cadbury, a Quaker philanthropist, and his second wife, Elizabeth Mary Taylor.
 She had three brothers and two sisters together with five step-siblings from George's first marriage.
 She was born at Woodbrooke, Selly Oak, Birmingham.
 She attended St James’ School, Malvern, from 1909 where she joined the Girl Guides.
 In 1912 she travelled to Dresden to study German and music.

 Greeves married William “Bill” Edward Greeves (1890–1960), Deputy Lieutenant and High Sheriff of County Armagh, on 14 February 1918 at Bourneville Meeting House, They moved to Portadown in 1919.
 They had five children: Elizabeth, John, Rosemary, George and Thomas.
 They lived at Ardeevin House, Portadown, County Down.
 Greeves is buried at Friends Burial Ground, Moyallon, County Down.